• Skip to primary navigation

 A great introduction to Hungarian cuisine can be experienced via a food tour with a local guide.
 I recommend this food tour as you get to try many different specialties while also learning about Hungarian and Budapest history and culture.
 The tour is run by Taste Hungary, a highly respected food tour company in Budapest.

-• Chicken schnitzel – It’s not just the Viennese that love a schnitzel, the Hungarians have their own delicious version and this is a good option at the markets as you can easily eat it in sandwich form.
+- Chicken schnitzel – It’s not just the Viennese that love a schnitzel; the Hungarians have their own delicious version, which is a good option at the markets as you can easily eat it in sandwich form.
 If you can’t find it at the markets, one of the best, cheapest and freshest versions can be found at Belvárosi.

-• Smoked cheese – There are plenty of locally made Hungarian cheeses worth trying while in Budapest.
-Smoked cheese is quite common in Hungary and a unique flavour that some love.
+- Smoked cheese – There are plenty of locally made Hungarian cheeses worth trying while in Budapest.
+Smoked cheese is quite common in Hungary and has a unique flavour that some love.

-• Tokaj wine – It’s not just Slovakia where you can find the famous Tokaj wine region, it crosses the border into Hungary too.
+- Tokaj wine – It’s not just Slovakia where you can find the famous Tokaj wine region; it also crosses the border into Hungary.
 While this region isn’t near Budapest, you can get this sweet wine at the Christmas markets and bars in the area.
 It’s a lovely complement to a slice of dobos torta.

-• Palinka – Every country has their own version of brandy and in Hungary, it is known as palinka.
-It comes in various fruit flavours and you can get shots from food trucks and bars.
-Of course, it’s very strong so won’t be to everyone’s liking but you might find a flavour you like.
+- Palinka – Every country has their own version of brandy; in Hungary, it is known as palinka.
+It comes in various fruit flavours, and you can get shots from food trucks and bars.
+Of course, it’s very strong, so it won’t be to everyone’s liking, but you might find a flavour you like.

 Hungarian Traditions